marildoC/CodeNub/README.md

 ---

 **CodeNub** is your gateway to coding and development excellence, combining simplicity and depth in a single platform.
+ This is first version of CodeNub .
+While we are working to implement the real robust implementation.